tamszabo/test/_posts/2026-03-07-clutchstats.md

     <h2 class="text-3xl font-black text-white tracking-tight">An Ode to the Game</h2>

     <p>
         This channel is my tribute to a sport that demands excellence.
-The NBA taught me that <strong>greatness is not an accident; it is a statistical inevitability of hard work and perfect execution.</strong>
+The NBA taught me that <strong>greatness is not an accident.
+It is a statistical inevitability of hard work and perfect execution.</strong>
     </p>

     <p>